-While the reported potential for tramadol abuse appears lower than that of other prescription opioids, abuse of tramadol is increasing growing.
+While the reported potential for tramadol abuse appears lower than that of other prescription opioids, abuse of tramadol is increasing, as well as the need for tramadol addiction treatment.
 As the prescription opioid epidemic continues, an increase in the risk of tramadol abuse may occur as many prescribers turn to tramadol as an alternative treatment for pain.
 Read the following tramadol facts to discover the similarities and differences between tramadol and the far more popular drug hydrocodone and its benefits versus risks.

 Are Tramadol Side Effects the Same as Hydrocodone?